Real Estate Condemnation Law pertaining to condemnation is quite complex and can be confusing.

 A Deeper Look Into Condemnation

-For a piece of private land or property to be condemned, the law states that the government must have a specific public purpose in mind.
+For a piece of private land or property to be condemned, law states that the government must have a specific public purpose in mind.
 Private land can be seized to accommodate a myriad of public facilities including: roads, highways, sewer lines, electric power lines, schools, parks, housing developments, municipal buildings and others.

 “Governmental entities cannot simply condemn a piece of land and send the owner away; they must provide him or her with just compensation.”

 Whenever they have specific plans to use a piece of land for public or civic use, federal, state and local governments have the power to carry out the condemnation process.
 However, these governmental entities cannot simply condemn a piece of land and send the owner away; they must provide him or her with just compensation.
-To receive the maximum amount of compensation for a piece of private property facing condemnation, property owners should seek counsel and/or representation from an experienced eminent domain attorney.
+To receive the maximum amount of compensation for a private property facing condemnation, property owners should seek counsel and/or representation from an experienced eminent domain attorney.

 Why You Need A Condemnation Lawyer